The wounds are still fresh. It’s still hard to fathom that the 4 time World Champion Italy will be missing out on Russia 2018

 Consecutive group stage exits in 2010 and 2014 were bad enough, but missing the tournament all together?
 This is something that cannot happen to a nation like Italy.
 The newspaper headlines read “It would be an apocalypse” just a few months ago, and now, here we are, the end of days.
 Or is it?

 The FIGC, Italy’s football governing body has needed an overhaul for some time, and now is the perfect time to scorch the Earth.
 It all starts from the top.
-Like Italy’s government, the football association is run by greedy, old men who have leeched on the hard work of others.
-They have no business being in their positions.
-I was personally disgusted with Giampiero Ventura.
+The Italian football federation is run by out of touch old men, who don’t know the game and should not be in their current positions.
+Giampiero Ventura’s hiring was a mitigated disaster.
 There are hundreds of articles on his ineptitude but I will say this: he is a provincial coach who had no business guiding the national team.
-The only reason he was chosen was because he was cheap and a safe pick for Carlo Tavecchio a man with no brain or balls.
+The only reason he was chosen was because he was a cheap and safe pick for Carlo Tavecchio a man who was equally unfit for his role.
 Tavecchio, the racist, homophobic head of the Italian football federation needs to resign or be replaced immediately.
 He is all talk and promised change but it has all been smoke and mirrors.
 Italy has produced some of the brightest minds in the sport.
-We need to put these people in charge.
+These are the people who should be put in charge.
 Former players and coaches have been rejected as consultants and dismissed from governing positions.
 The red tape and bureaucracy has turned these people off, and they are the ones who have the knowledge to carry out real change for calcio as they have lived and breathed it their whole lives.

 After finishing bottom of their group in Euro 2000 Germany spent years and a fortune rebuilding their league and youth systems across the country.
 Now as defending champions 17 years later they can field 3 talented teams that could beat Italy on any given Sunday.
 Italy and its clubs have barely made an investment in youth teams.
 This is the problem: in Italy clubs are responsible for academies whereas in Germany the federation oversaw the entire system.
 Italian clubs have had serious financial problems over the last decade, especially in the lower divisions.
 There need to be serious rules in place, perhaps a salary cap in place, and more importantly reduce the number of teams.
 A 60 club 3rd division, 22 in Serie B and 20 in Serie A is far too much.
 Less teams mean more competition and more money to go around.